uptake/pkgnet/cran-comments.md

 Please note that the maintainer of this package has not changed, just his email address.
 Specifically, "brian.burns@uptake.com" has changed to "brian.burns.opensource@gmail.com".
 If you would like further verification of this change, please email Dennis Lee at dennis.lee@uptake.com.
 Dennis is a member of the Open Source Software Committee at Uptake as well as legal counsel.
 He can confirm this change.

+### CRAN Response/Discussion on April 1st, 2020

+CRAN robot: Does not pass tests

+Me: This one note is the maintainer email change I mentioned in the submission note.
+This is fine.
+Please upload.

+CRAN person: But the problem is: "Package has a VignetteBuilder field but no prebuilt vignette index."
+Please fix and resubmit.

+Me: Is it possible to proceed with that as is?
+I would like to use vignettes to build the website articles but not host them on CRAN (because issues).
+It would be easier if I could keep the DESCRIPTION file the same for both processes.

+CRAN person: No, if you have the field all our checks assume there is also a vignette.

+### Resubmission on April 2nd, 2020

+This is a third submission for version 0.4.1 of pkgnet.
+It corrects the issue with the "VignetteBuilder" field in the DESCRIPTION file.

+As always, issues are tracked and source code is maintained at https://github.com/uptake/pkgnet.
+This is a patch release that includes a number of bug fixes and minor backwards compatible changes.
+Please see `NEWS.md` for details.

+Please note that the maintainer of this package has not changed, just his email address.
+Specifically, "brian.burns@uptake.com" has changed to "brian.burns.opensource@gmail.com".
+If you would like further verification of this change, please email Dennis Lee at dennis.lee@uptake.com.
+Dennis is a member of the Open Source Software Committee at Uptake as well as legal counsel.
+He can confirm this change.

 ## v 0.4.0

 ### Submission on April 1st, 2019